 What to do in Utah – Review of Starvation State Park

 If you are wondering about what to do in Utah this summer…then you need to take a weekend and visit Starvation Reservoir.
 It is one of Utah’s State Parks, located just about 2 hours east of Salt Lake City, right by Duchesne.
 We made our reservations online so when we got there we just showed them our receipt and after about 4 minutes we were able to go in and start setting up camp.
 We decided to camp at the Beach Campground.
+It is short walk down and my kids loved playing in the water and on the sand.

 We were able to find our camp spot, get our trailer in and start unpacking.
 Our camp site had a tent spot as well as a cemented patio area with a table and an awning.
 It was mostly cement/blacktop and dirt.
 Where we stayed there weren’t many trees.
 Next time we go we will stay on the west end of the campground because there were big trees with a direct access to the beach as well as a volleyball area right next to it.The bathrooms and showers were centrally located in the campground and were very nice.